SavitarA2466/NIC-Validating-Application/README.md

 # NIC-Validating-Application

-This project, assigned as a task by mobiOs, is designed to validate NICs (National Identity Cards).
+This project is designed to validate NICs (National Identity Cards).

 **Architecture:**
     - Microservices